Geology of Snowdonia National Park: Structure

 The area was intensely faulted and folded during the Caledonian Orogeny.
 Amongst structures from that period are the major lineament-forming Bala Fault / Tal-y-llyn Fault and the Pennal Fault along which the Dovey valley has been carved by water and ice.
 Numerous other faults ranging from north–south to NE - SW alignments are present throughout the district.
 Much of northern Snowdonia is characterised by large scale folds, the majority of which have a NE-SW aligned fold axis.
 Key examples include the Moel Hebog Syncline, Capel Curig Anticline and the Snowdon Syncline; the fold axis passes along the ridge of Bwlch Main and through the summit.

 Mineralisation

 There are iron-bearing veins within the Nant Ffrancon mudstones at Tremadog.
 In the Snowdon area there are occurrences of copper, lead and zinc mineralisation above Glaslyn, on the eastern flanks of Lliwedd and east of Yr Aran.
 There are further metalliferous veins east of Beddgelert.
 These minerals plus gold are known from veins in the Barmouth area.

 Economic geology

 The history of mining and quarrying in Snowdonia is a long one.

 Metal mining

-Copper, gold and iron have been exploited commercially.
+Copper, gold, iron, zinc, manganese and lead have been exploited commercially.
+The Romans were mining copper in Nant Gwynant and the Sygun Mine operated in the Beddgelert area during the C19th, closing in 1903 as reserves approached exhaustion.
+Manganese-bearing strata are known within the Rhinogydd and a former manganese mine is recorded at Mochowgryn southwest of Arenig Fach.

 Slate

 The exploitation of the Cambrian and Ordovician slates began in earnest in the midst of the nineteenth century.
 Its primary use was for roofing tiles but it is extensively used locally in buildings and in slate fencing.
+Snowdonia's many heritage railways largely originate from this industry.